qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 -------------------------

-The complete GUI used to manage credentials, authorities and to access to Authentication utilities is managed by the class :class:`QgsAuthEditorWidgets <qgis.gui.QgsAuthEditorWidgets>`.
+The complete GUI used to manage credentials, authorities and to access to Authentication utilities is managed by the :class:`QgsAuthEditorWidgets <qgis.gui.QgsAuthEditorWidgets>` class.

 .. figure:: img/QgsAuthEditorWidgets.png
    :align: center